Contact Us

 • Minimal Via Transitions: Avoiding excessive layer changes in RF paths to reduce parasitic inductance and signal reflection.

 • Proper Domain Isolation: Physically separating RF and digital domains to prevent sensitive RF signals from being contaminated by digital switching noise.
+For systems with high-gain stages, this often extends to mechanical cavity shielding — see our guide to structural shielding and grounding architecture for RF systems.

 The Critical Role of Impedance Matching